 - Who can vouch for this - who's recommended you, worked with you, or published you?

 Write in the first person singular - "I".
 Don't use the third person "David Petherick makes you visible, legible..." - it's anachronistic and stilted.

-You are having a virtual conversation with someone one to one.
-Talk normally, and don't stuff your about section with clichés or jargon.
+You are having a virtual conversation with someone one-to-one.
+Talk normally, as if you were having a relaxed conversation, and don't stuff your about section with clichés or jargon.

 Add Media to shine brighter

-Remember you can also add media below your about section, and to your experience sections.
+Remember you can also add media below the about section, and to your experience sections.

 Add media below your about section in the new 'Featured' carousel and add to your experience sections.
 Don't be plain vanilla.

 Your LinkedIn Profile photo should not be an afterthought.
 Invest in a professional headshot to show your best face to the world.